Gloria Jeans: History

 In the same year, each Gloria Jeans worker who had worked at the company for at least 10 years received 1 million rubles from Melnikov.

 At the end of 2022, Gloria Jeans had 675 stores in 300 cities.

 As of the end of 2023, Gloria Jeans had 710 stores located in more than 300 cities in Russia, Belarus and Kazakhstan.
 The company also had two logistics complexes in Novosibirsk and Rostov Oblast.

 In 2024, Gloria Jeans launched a new clothing brand, Ready!
 Steady!
 Go!, designed for teenagers.

-In 2024, Gloria Jeans established the subsidiary company GJ Tech LLC in order to optimize the use of information technology in its activities.
+In 2024, Gloria Jeans established GJ Tech LLC as a subsidiary to optimize the use of information technology across its operations.